Modelling tree survival for investigating climate change effects: Data

 \section{Data}

 We model tree survival data from the Terrestrial Crown Condition Inventory (TCCI), a forest health monitoring survey which has been carried out yearly in the forests of Baden-W\"urttemberg since 1983.
 The survey is in alignment with the International Co-operative Programme on Assessment and Monitoring of Air Pollution Effects on Forests and thus uses the same survey protocol \citep{Eich2016}.
 The TCCI includes sampling points from the large-scale monitoring programme (level I) and longterm intensive monitoring areas (level II).
 The background and description of these two parts of the survey is given in \cite{DaHeKoe2001,DeVries2003} and \cite{Eich2016}; see also Supplementary Material Section 1 for a detailed description of the survey protocol.
 The level I data are essentially yearly repeated measures on a regular spatial grid with different subsets of locations missing, depending on the year resulting in sampling points on either a $4\times4$, $8\times8$ or $16\times 16$ km grid.
 At each sampling grid point 24 sample trees with minimum height of 60 cm and a dominant and subdominant position within the forest stand are randomly selected using a protocol ensuring good spatial coverage within a 50 m radius.
 The trees are permanently marked and re-assessed during subsequent surveys.
 Trees that are removed are replaced by newly sampled trees.
 The level II sampling areas are of size 0.25 ha, predominantly in monoculture stands representing typical forest landscapes with the main species spruce, beech, fir, pine or oak.
-Only stands with trees of age 60 years or older were selected and all trees are permanently marked.
+Only stands with trees of age 60 years or older were selected.
 We combine the level I (87\% of trees) and II (13\% of trees) of the years 1985 to 2013 data for our analysis and this results in 2254 sampling grid points.
-Figure~\ref{no.grid} shows that in 1985 and 1986 there was high proportion of grid points due to a a $4\times4$ km grid compared to the following years.
+Figure~1 in the Supplementary Material shows that in 1985 and 1986 there was high proportion of grid points due to a $4\times4$ km grid, compared to the following years.
+Note that the median plant year is 1915, 1893, 1905, 1899 and 1904 for spruce, fir, pine, oak and beech respectively.
+Figure 2 in the Supplementary Material shows boxplots of the plant year by species.